catswords/social-policy/site_terms_en.md

 * Regular backup procedures
 * [Application of file encryption software for files containing personal information<sup>(File attached)</sup>](https://catswords.blob.core.windows.net/welsonjs/images/251213_Ahnlab_Product_Certificate_en.pdf)
 * [Periodic information security education for the Personal Information Protection Manager<sup>(File attached)</sup>](https://catswords.blob.core.windows.net/welsonjs/images/certificate-privacy-catswords-2025.pdf)
+* Establishment of procedures for the physical destruction of personal information storage media

 If you believe that this instance cannot sufficiently protect your personal information and rights, you can seek assistance from the following organizations: